Eva Garza: Biography

 While residing in Mexico, Garza recorded boleros written by such noted composers as: Agustín Lara, Gonzalo Curiél, and Joaquin Pardave for Columbia Records, Musart Records and Seeco Records.
 Included among her most outstanding recordings from this time are: Sin Motivo, Frio en el Alma and La Ultima Noche.

-In 1965 Garza married the Argentine artist Abel Reynosa after divorcing her first husband in 1953.
-She joined Reynosa in Buenos Aires and was subsequently lured back to Mexico by Columbia Records to record a retrospective album of some of her greatest hits: Vuelve Eva Garza- Mexican Encore.
+In 1965 Garza married the Argentine artist Abel Reynoso after divorcing her first husband in 1953.
+She joined Reynoso in Buenos Aires and was subsequently lured back to Mexico by Columbia Records to record a retrospective album of some of her greatest hits: Vuelve Eva Garza- Mexican Encore.
 She subsequently resumed a concert tour of Arizona, New Mexico and Los Angeles California.

 Eva Garza recorded over 200 single recordings for such major record labels as Columbia Records, Seeco Records and Musart Records over the course of her career.
 Her discography includes recordings of such popular boleros as: Celosa, Cantando and Arrepentido.
 Critical reviewers in The Billboard took note of her warm, and expressive style of interpretation.
 She was also cited for a deep, warm, rich and persuasive interpretations and was the recipient of three María Grever Awards for Best Singer of the Year.
 Hailed as one of the ten best singers in Mexico, Eva Garza is remembered as a versatile vocalist who was equally comfortable singing romantic boleros, corridos, tropical music and contemporary songs with ease.